bershin/Bible/Languages/02.Values_Variables/Readme.md

 - const -> immutable after declaring
 - var -> Old way of doing(differs in scope)

 ## Unary operater.
 - Variable can do arithemetic opeartion and assign it back without explicit assignment
     - Works in addition/substraction & only for incrementing/decrement one at a time.
     - instead of `sum = sum + 1` can use `sum++`
 - For others use compination of operator & assignmnet
     - instead of sum `avg = avg / 4` use `avg/=4`
+- The unary plus (+) operator in JavaScript is a shorthand way to convert a value into a number.

 ## Predefined Math function
 - Math.PI / Math.abs/pow